nokusukun/disukodo/README.md

 ```
 This code gets returned in case of a command error, usually in cases where the syntax is invalid.

+### Command method
 ```
 	@on.command("echo")
 	async def echo(event, client):
 		await client.send_message(event.message.channel, " ".join(event.args[1:]))
 ```
+The code gets executed upon the detection of a `<prefix>echo` command with the command name defined in the decorator.

 This code contains the actual command code, every event features two arguments, the `event` object and `client` object.

 The `event` object is a Mapped dictionary containing event data.